JoKerDii/SURF-2018/README.md

 - **Work on this project**

 My part was to predict the target specificity of RNA methylation writers —— METTL3， METTL14 and METTL16.
-I used rf to train the data, compared the results of cross validation by gbm, rf and svm, selected the top several important features and rebuilt the model, frustratingly, I got an unsatisfied result.
+I used rf to train the data, compared the results of cross validation by gbm, rf and svm, selected the top several important features and rebuilt the model, frustratingly, I got an unsatisfied result with pretty low AUC performance.
 The code is in "**code**" file.

+- **Reflection and Future**

+After reflection, I know I lack the basic understanding of this field for I was a year 1 student and just a beginner.
+Any real success in science need effort and time, and it is definitely impossible to get a good result for one that just learned for three months.
+Programming, data analysis, mathematics of machine learning and bioinformatics are what I need to spend time, maybe for years, to learn.
+To my delight, they are exactly what I am interested in.